Ways to fix email delivery failures in WordPress

 1. Invalid “To” Email Address

 One of the most common causes of email sending failures is when an email is sent to an invalid recipient address.
+According to Omnisend’s 2025 email research, invalid email addresses account for 28% of all hard bounces in email campaigns.

 Such email messages will be bounced back to your inbox, returning a mail delivery failure message because your recipient’s email account couldn’t be located.